Welcome to my webpage!

 Balcells, Laia, Valeria Palanza, and Elsa Voytas.* 2022.
 "Do transitional justice museums persuade visitors?
 Evidence from a field experiment."
 The Journal of Politics.

 Balcells, Laia and Elsa Voytas.* 2023.
 "What difference do museums make?"
-In The Oxford Handbook of Transitional Justice (in press), edited by Jens Meierhenrich, Alexander Laban Hinton and Lawrence Douglas.
+In The Oxford Handbook of Transitional Justice , edited by Jens Meierhenrich, Alexander Laban Hinton and Lawrence Douglas.

 Under Review